 Egregious offenses may result in immediate suspension.

 4. Should a violation under this policy include violations of the Student Code of Conduct, further action may be taken according to the operating guidelines of that policy.

 All appeals of the VPAA’s decision must be made within ten class days of student notification of the imposition of sanctions (ie, the date the official email from the VPAA is sent).
 Any attempt to carry the appeal outside of the procedure set forth will not substitute for this process and may delay the entire appeals process for that case.

 The procedure to be followed by a student seeking an avenue of appeal for cases in which the student feels sanctions were unjustly imposed or unduly harsh is as follows:

-- Appeals of the Vice President for Academic Affairs' (or the President's) decision are directed to the University Hearings and Appeals Board (UHAB).
-A request for a hearing by that board may be made by the student and all operating guidelines set forth by the UHAB (V530.4; VCSU Student Handbook) will be followed.
+B. If the student is not satisfied with the result of this second review, the student may appeal the decision to the University Hearings and Appeals Board.
+A request for a hearing by that board may be made by the student and all operating guidelines set forth by the UHAB (V530.04) will be followed.

 Sponsored by: Faculty Association

 Revised: June 2015